HMS Speedy (1893): Design and construction

 Speedy was 230 ft long between perpendiculars, with a beam of 27 ft and a draught of 12 ft.
 Displacement was 810 LT.
 Speedy differed from other ships of her class in having eight Thornycroft water-tube boilers rather than the locomotive boilers used for the rest of the class, with three funnels being fitted instead of two.
 The boilers fed two sets of triple-expansion steam engines rated at 3500 ihp, driving two Gunmetal propellers with a diameter of 8 ft 3 in which gave a design speed of 18.7 kn.
 The revised machinery arrangements were much more reliable and made it easier to maintain high speed.

-The ship was armed with two 4.7 inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single .45-inch Gardner machine gun.
+The ship was armed with two 4.7 inch (120 mm) QF guns mounted fore and aft on the ship's centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single .45-inch Gardner machine gun.
 Three 18-inch (450 mm) torpedo tubes were fitted, with one fixed in the ship's bow and the other two on swivelling mounts on the beam.
 The ship had a crew of 91.